 The wine is the 2015 vintage of Napa Valley Reserve, prepared only for members of an unusual and elite club of the same name, founded in 2000 by Harlan, the renowned winemaking and real estate entrepreneur.
 Its 600+ members can socialise at the estate’s facilities on the east side of the valley near St Helena, purchase the estate wines and, most importantly, experience winemaking first-hand from Harlan’s team by blending and bottling their own private cuvées – wines they cannot legally sell but instead may share with friends and families or donate to charity auctions.
 Not counting these private wines, about 3,500 to 4,500 cases of Napa Valley Reserve are produced annually.

+What is Napa Valley Reseve?
 “Originally,” Harlan said recently, “my idea was to find something to serve as wine education for Meadowood,” the Napa Valley resort he founded in 1979.
 That idea grew into the purchase of a 5,000-plus acre property in the Pope Valley section of Napa which Harlan planned to subdivide into 43 parcels surrounding a mother vineyard where homeowners could build their own wineries.
 “Sort of the same idea as a golf club with homes,” he said, “but a wine club with vineyards.”

 The idea proved a bit too rich for most potential members, so Harlan instead decided to use an 80-acre property adjacent to Meadowood to establish Napa Valley Reserve, with 60 acres in vines and the rest in gardens, orchards and farmhouse-style winery and club facilities.
 “We started making estate wine with the 2004 vintage with 50 members and had doubled that amount the next year,” Harlan says.
 “We’ve reached about two thirds of our growth.”
-Most members are couples and families.
+Most members of the wine club are couples and families.

 “I had often said that I wanted to be a winemaker in my next life,” says Al Moschner, a partner in Chicago-based management consulting firm Northcroft Partners, and former CEO of Leap Wireless.
 “At the time, my son was a classmate of Bill Harlan’s son at Duke, and one day he said, ‘Dad, I think I’ve solved your problem,’ and told me about the club.
 I thought it sounded too good to be true.”
 That was in 2008.
 Moschner was so excited about the opportunity to make his own wine supervised that he immediately rented a house for five weeks and moved in to participate in harvest.